mrpoulin/apidocs/sections/rates.md

 **Optional**

 * __fields__: A (URL encoded) comma separated list of instrument fields that are to be returned in the response.
-              The __instrument__ field will be returned regardless of input to this query parameter.
+              The __instrument__ field will be returned regardless of the input to this query parameter.
               Please see the Response Parameters section below for a list of valid values.